Honoring Our Fallen, Supporting Their Survivors

 “Better Not Bitter” is a 113-page paperback book telling the story of Concerns of Police Survivors, Inc.

-Available for download are:
+Available for download from our national parent are:

 - Support Services to Surviving Families – To assist agencies with handling an officer death.